MrDumbGuy/Video-Small-Basic/README.md

   * matplotlib 3.8+

 ### Video preperation for video encoder:
-Use FFMPEG to resize the video to 96x72 and apply the palette "palette.png" provided in the source
+Use FFMPEG to resize the video to 96x72 format with 30 FPS and apply the palette "palette.png" provided in the source

 ### Usage